 Meditation is a non-negotiable, daily must-do for me.
 It focuses my mind while calming my heart..literally!
 Meditation keeps me grounded in what matters when there is chaos around me that needs to be observed rather than joined.
 It puts me in a far more peaceful state so I’m ready to deal with the inevitable stress of the day.

 The brain, as you probably know, has two hemispheres.
 Science tells us that left brain thought processes are logical, analytical and judgmental.
-They are tied into your past experiences and perceptions of people, situations and events.
+They are tied into our past experiences and perceptions of people, situations and events.
 The right brain is “of the moment.”
-Best of all, it cannot hold onto past hurts and traumas because it has no past.
+Best of all, it cannot hold onto our past hurts and traumas because it has no past.
 Life in the right brain exists strictly in terms of present possibilities.

-Embracing your brain’s inherent power to heal and guide your life constructively is easier than you might imagine–but it will take practice.
-Begin by finding any quiet place where you can be undisturbed for one to five minutes (more is always great…but not always possible.)
+But to begin relaxing any time you feel stress building, try this relaxation tip.
+Find any quiet place where you can be undisturbed for one to five minutes (more is always great…but not always possible.)
 Even a bathroom stall works.
 Quiet is not essential, but nice.
-Close your eyes, take two or three deep breaths — which will help to get more oxygen circulating — and then, release them through your mouth.
+Close your eyes, take two or three deep breaths in through your nose — which will help to get more oxygen circulating — and then, release them through your mouth.
 Start to aim for even in and out breaths that are more normal and steady.
 Just focus on the in and out of those breaths.
 If your mind is drifting, say: “I’m breathing in relaxation” on the intake breath and “I’m breathing out stress” as you release the breath.
 Note– you don’t need hours for this exercise.
 One-minute can make a world of difference in how you see the world!